Annie Hall Cudlip: Biography

 Having refused an offer of marriage from W. S. Gilbert in 1866, she married Rev. Pender Hodge Cudlip on 10 July 1867. they had six children.
 Rev. Cudlip was a High Church clergyman and amateur theological author.
 The two lived in Devon for much of their married lives.

 However, in 1873, she and her husband moved for eight years to Paddington, London, where she was involved in animal rights groups and wrote of animal cruelty in London during the period.
 Her favourite Stella setter contracted hydrophobia and eventually had to be destroyed.
 A large greyhound, Cavac, had been her constant companion for ten years and was one of the many dogs killed in the infamous London dog poisonings in 1876.
 She had included him as a character in her 1867 novel Called to Account.
 Two of her elder sons died in March of that year and another in February 1879.
 Of her three surviving children, one married Major William Price Drury, a Royal Marine, who wrote some nautical novels at the end of the 19th and earlier part of the 20th century.

-Cudlip was the editor of Ours: A Holiday Quarterly and a regular contributor to All the Year Round, Appleton's Journal, the Broadway, Frank Leslie's Popular Monthly and other magazines in Britain and the United States, between 1876 and 1884.
+Between 1876 and 1884, Cudlip was the editor of Ours: A Holiday Quarterly and a regular contributor to All the Year Round, Appleton's Journal, the Broadway, Frank Leslie's Popular Monthly and other magazines in Britain and the United States.
 She also wrote serial novels for The Ladies' Pictorial and a group of other provincial journals.
 She and her husband returned to Devon in 1884, where Pender Cudlip would serve as Vicar of Sparkwell for 25 years.
 She continued writing single-volume novels for such publishers as Chatto & Windus around the start of the 20th century.
 However, she began experiencing financial problems within a few years and applied to the Royal Literary Fund in 1907 and 1908.
-In the latter year she claimed that the highest offer she had received for her latest novel was £15.
+In the latter year, she claimed that the highest offer she had received for her latest novel was £15.
 Her husband died in 1911 and Annie Cudlip died seven years later on 24 November 1918.